brettz9/imf/README.md

 - *Constructor(options)* - A constructor (which can be used without `new`) to be supplied an options object with the following optional properties:
   - `languages` - Array of BCP 47 language tags in order of preference.
 Can also be a string for a single tag (e.g., "en-US"), or, if not supplied, will default to `navigator.language` or `en-US`.
 Will be used as the second argument to the `IntlMessageFormat` constructor.
   - `namespace` - Initial namespace for the formatter function supplied as the first argument to `callback`.
-Defaults to value of `defaultNamespace`
+Defaults to value of `defaultNamespace`.
+Namespaces may be expressed as an array of namespace parts or as a string.
+Will be used in conjunction with a separator.
+See the example above for an illustration of the two allowable JSON file format structures.
   - `defaultNamespace` - Used when a namespace is not provided to `getFormatter`.
 Defaults to empty string.
   - `defaultSeparator` - Separator to be used with namespaces.
 Defaults to `.`.
   - `basePath` - Base path for locale file resolution.
 Defaults to `locales/`.